kurtisnisbet/supervised-machine-learning/README.md

 ## Stacked Regressor

-The final DoA index combined Neural Network and SVM predictions through a linear regression meta-model for robust outputs.
-The Stacked Regressor approach was used to leverage the strengths of both models, enhancing overall accuracy and providing a more reliable prediction framework.
+The final DoA index combined Neural Network and SVM predictions through a linear regression meta-model to further increase accuracy using  derived meta-features.
+The Stacked Regressor approach was used to lean on the strengths of Neural Networks, SVMs, and linear regression models, with the goal to nicrease overall accuracy and providing a more reliable prediction framework than just from a Neural Network alone.

 **Key Code:**
 ```python